josefaidt/env.d.ts/readme.md

 Getting tired of looking up how to strongly type environment variables you know will exist just so you can get rid of `string | undefined`?
 Tired of visiting https://www.totaltypescript.com/how-to-strongly-type-process-env for the thousandth time?

+Run this handy little tool to quickly generate a declaration file for your env vars!

 ```bash
 npx env.d.ts
 ```